jellehermsen/gdunzip/README.md

 -------------------
 I'm working on a little sideproject in Godot: a memorize app.
-In this app I will allow the user to import an ODS-file: the spreadsheet file format used by Libre Office and Open Office.
+In this app I will allow the user to import an ODS-file: the spreadsheet file format used by LibreOffice and OpenOffice.
 ODS-files are actually zip files, containing a bunch of xml files and some other assets.
 I couldn't find a ready-made ODS library for Godot, so I set out creating one.
 It would have been faster to just use GDNative and hand all the work to a C++ library, but since this is a hobby